-Subject: Proposed public issue by Dhani Loans and Services Limited (the "Company" or the "Issuer") of secured redeemable non-convertible debentures of face value of ₹1,000 each (the "NCDs") for an amount aggregating up to ₹1,500 million (the "Base Issue") with an option to retain oversubscription of up to ₹1,500 million aggregating to ₹3,000 million (the "Issue").
+Sub: Proposed public issue by Dhani Loans and Services Limited (the "Company" or the "Issuer") of secured, redeemable non-convertible debentures of face value of Rs.
+1,000 each (the "NCDs") for an amount aggregating up to Rs.
+2,000 million (the "Issue").

-- 1. We confirm that the enclosed Annexure prepared by Dhani Loans and Services Limited (formerly Indiabulls Consumer Finance Limited) ("the Company") provides the possible tax benefits available to the debenture holders of the Company under the Income-tax Act, 1961 ("the Act") as amended by the Finance Act, 2021, i.e. applicable for the Financial Year 2021-22 relevant to the assessment year 2022-23, presently in force in India.
+- 1. We confirm that the enclosed Annexure prepared by Dhani Loans and Services Limited ("the Company") provides the possible tax benefits available to the debenture holders of the Company under the Income-tax Act, 1961 ("the Act") as amended by the Finance Act, 2021, i.e. applicable for the Financial Year 2021-22 relevant to the assessment year 2022-23, presently in force in India.
 Several of these benefits are dependent on the Company or its debenture holders fulfilling the conditions prescribed under the relevant provisions of the Act.
 Hence, the ability of the Company and / or its debenture holders to derive the tax benefits is dependent upon their fulfilling such conditions which, based on business imperatives the Company faces in the future, the Company or its debenture holders may or may not choose to fulfill. - 2.
 The benefits discussed in the enclosed statement are not exhaustive and the preparation of the contents stated is the responsibility of the Company's management.
 We are informed that this Statement is intended only to provide general information to the investors and is neither designed nor intended to be a substitute for professional tax advice.
 In view of the individual nature of the tax consequences and the changing tax laws, each investor is advised to consult his or her own tax consultant with respect to the specific tax implications arising out of their participation in the Issue. - 3.
 We are informed that the debentures of the Company will be listed on recognized stock exchanges in India.
 The Annexure has been prepared on that basis. - 4.
 We do not express any opinion or provide any assurance as to whether: - i) the Company or its debenture holders will continue to obtain these benefits in future; - ii) the conditions prescribed for availing the benefits have been / would be met with; and - iii) the revenue authorities/courts will concur with the views expressed herein. - 5.
 The contents of the enclosed statement are based on information, explanations and representations obtained from the Company and on the basis of their understanding of the business activities and operations of the Company. - 6.
 This report has been issued at the request of the Company for the purpose of inclusion in the offer document in connection with its proposed Issue and should not be used by anyone else or for any other purpose.

-For Ajay Sardana Associates

-Chartered Accountants Firm Registration No. 016827N ICAI Peer review certificate No.: 013527
+For Ajay Sardana Associates Chartered Accountants Firm Registration No. 016827N ICAI Peer review certificate No.: 013527

-Rahul Mukhi Partner Membership No. 099719 Place: New Delhi
+Rahul Mukhi Partner Membership No. 099719 Place: New Delhi Date: March 24, 2022 UDIN: 22099719AFRTWD2392

-Date: November 30, 2021 UDIN: 21099719AAAAHG1657